-So I decided to start with control charts.
-However, before studying the control chart, it is necessary to understand the run chart, which is similar to the control chart and often misunderstood with it.
+So, I decided to start with control charts.
+However, before studying the control chart, it is necessary to first understand the run chart, which is similar to the control chart and often misunderstood.

 - How is the process performing?